-I have listed a taste of the Best Italian Recipes, check it out below:
+I have listed a taste of the Best Italian Recipes below.

 I have included many Italian terms and dish names at the end of the page for your convenience.
 Enjoy.